• Stone Center

 Grade 1 Porcelain Tile

-So what is grade 1 porcelain tile?
+So, what is grade 1 porcelain tile?
 And what does grade 1 porcelain tile mean?
 Grade 1 is the lowest grade of porcelain tile.
-It's only intended for walls or kitchen backsplashes and light-duty residential floors and is not suitable for areas that will see heavy traffic due to its lower resistance to abrasion.
+Grade 1 is the least durable and is intended primarily for wall use, such as kitchen backsplashes and bathroom walls, or for light-duty residential floors.
+It isn’t suitable for areas with heavy foot traffic due to its lower abrasion resistance.

 Grade 2 Porcelain Tile